Italian grammar: Inflection of nouns and adjectives

-Nouns have gender (masculine, feminine or many times, both.) and inflect in number (singular and plural).
+Nouns have gender (masculine, feminine or, in many instances, both) and inflect in number (singular and plural).
 When a noun refers to people or animals with natural gender, grammatical gender typically corresponds.
-The gender each noun is written in is the opposite of arbitrary.
-Because most nouns have a masculine and a feminine form, the form the given noun is written in could change the entire structure of the sentence.
+The gender each noun is written in is not arbitrary: because most nouns have a masculine and a feminine form, the form the given noun is written in could change the entire structure of the sentence.
 As in most other Romance languages, the historical neuter has merged with the masculine.
 A subgroup of these deriving from Latin's second declension are considered feminine in the plural.
 Subclauses and infinitives are masculine.
 Adjectives inflect for gender and number in patterns broadly similar to nouns.

 In the last two examples, only the article carries information about gender and number.